-When you ask us to make a payment in a currency other than pounds, we will apply our standard exchange rate at the time we make the payment, unless we have agreed a different rate with you.
-Our standard exchange rate includes a margin.
-This is the difference between our standard exchange rate and the rate at which we buy and sell currency in the foreign exchange markets.
-You can find our current exchange rates by logging on to Internet Banking or by calling us or asking in branch.
-We will tell you what the rate is before we make the payment for you.
+When you ask us to make a payment in a currency other than pounds, we'll apply the relevant standard exchange rate at the time we make the payment, unless we have agreed a different rate with you.
+The standard exchange rate includes a margin.
+This is the difference between the standard exchange rate and the reference rate at which we buy and sell the currency commercially.
+You can find out about the currencies we offer and our current exchange rates by logging in to online banking or by calling us or asking in branch.
+We'll tell you what the rate is before we make the payment for you.

-If you send a payment in pounds outside the UK we can't control the exchange rate the other bank will apply.
+If you send a payment in pounds outside the UK, we can't control the exchange rate the receiving entity will apply.

-We will charge you for making these payments.
+We'll charge you for making these payments.

-Information about the cost of these transactions is set out in the banking charges guide for your account.
+Information about the cost of these transactions is set out in the Guide to our Charges for your account.